Pirates attack Greek oil tanker off Togo | DW | 04.11.2019

 Pirates boarded the Greek oil tanker Elka Aristotle early on Monday morning and seized four hostages.
 Greek authorities are monitoring the incident.

-Pirates attacked the Greek oil tanker Elka Aristotle of the coast of Togo's capital city Lome and kidnapped four sailors on Monday, according to Togo and Greek authorities.
+Pirates attacked the Greek oil tanker Elka Aristotle off the coast of Togo's capital city Lome and kidnapped four sailors on Monday, according to Togo and Greek authorities.

-One Greek sailor, two Filipinos and a Georgian were those taken hostage.
+One Greek sailor, two Filipinos and a Georgian were those taken hostage after pirates boarded the vessel 18 kilometers (11 miles) from the deep sea shipping port of Lome.

 A security guard was also shot in the incident, which happened around 0300 Togo time (0300 UTC/GMT) Monday.